track-asia/trackasia-native/docs/mdbook/src/design/android-map-rendering-data-flow.md

 to the map.
 To simplify to change the camera orientation, zoom, or pitch a Map View will update the state of the Transform class.
-And the Transform class will use observers to send a transform event to *TrackAsia GL Native* renderer.
+And the Transform class will use observers to send a transform event to *TrackAsia Native* renderer.
 This overall transform directive, such as change camera location from point A to point B will translate to a set of transformations deduced by the *Renderer* component.